TyloRoberts/fosvis/README.md

 	* If you are not displaying protein domains, the karyotype bars will be grey by default.
 These bars can can be set to any color to represent things such as fosmid environment, library etc.
 	* Open the ```karyotype.txt``` file
 		* It has an entry for each fosmid e.g. ```chr - fosmids_7233 1 1 43702 rgb(120,120,120,0.4)```
-	* Simply replace the rgb(...) part with an appropriate rgb color in the form rgb(r,g,b,l) where l is luminosity (basically transperancy)
+	* Simply replace the rgb(...) part with an appropriate rgb color in the form rgb(r,g,b,l) where l is luminosity (basically transparency)

 7. Changing color of custom histogram, gc histogram or ORF bars
 	* Open the ```circos.conf``` file
-	* Scroll to botoom 'Defining custom colors' section
+	* Scroll to bottom 'Defining custom colors' section
-	* Change any of the color labels with a color being repersented in the format ```r,g,b,luminosity```
+	* Change any of the color labels with a color being represented in the format ```r,g,b,luminosity```
 		* e.g. If I wanted to change the color of the gc histogram to green I would replace the current line ```gc_histogram_color = vdgrey``` to the new line ```gc_histogram_color = 0,250,0,1```

 8. Changing Diagram Layout/Features